 NLG Comment: As you can see, spouses bear a high burden of proof when seeking relief from joint liabilities.
 It is important to consult with an experienced tax attorney to find out whether you qualify and what options are available.

-Contact Nardone Law Group, LLC
+Contact Nardone Law Group

-Nardone Law Group represents individuals and businesses in federal tax issues, including spouses filing requests for innocent spouse relief.
-Revenue officers with the Internal Revenue Service are responsible for and in charge of collecting past due taxes.
-If you think you have a claim for innocent spouse relief, you should contact an experienced tax attorney today.
-Nardone Law Group’s tax lawyers and professionals have vast experience representing clients before the IRS.
-Our experienced tax lawyers will thoroughly review your case to determine what options and alternatives are available.
+Nardone Law Group routinely represents individuals and businesses in federal tax issues, including spouses seeking innocent spouse relief.
+If you have been contacted by an IRS revenue officer and believe you might have a claim for innocent spouse relief, contact one of our tax attorneys today.
+The tax attorneys at Nardone Law group have vast experience representing clients before the IRS.
+We will thoroughly review your case and determine what options and alternatives are available.